Gilead's Chinese HCV Revenues - How Much To Expect And When

 Gilead's therapies have traveled to far corners of the world but strangely not yet to China.
 Now, the time is fast approaching for China to weigh in on this touchy scale.

 Where will China come down?
 What will it pay to cure its millions of HCV sufferers?
 It will certainly be on the low end of the scale.
-The cost per cure runs from something over ~$40,000 in the United States to a low of ~$6,000 in a middle income country such as Brazil.
+The cost per cure runs from something over ~$40,000 in the United States to a low of ~$6,000 in a middle-income country such as Brazil.
 The cost in poor countries that benefit from Gilead's generic licensing program can be even less expensive, down to below $1,000.

 Gilead has not set any expectation of how it will approach the pricing issue in China.
 It obviously has wide experience in negotiating pricing with all manner of public and private payors around the world.
 Gilead responded as follows to a recent Bloomberg inquiry on China: